Saturday, May 26, 5-8pm

 The Bark Walk coincides with the last Saturday artwalk, connecting with the FATVillage and the MASS District art neighborhoods of Fort Lauderdale for an epic evening out.

-Girls' Club is seeking submissions for Best in Show, an open call exhibit taking place during the May 26 artwalk event - Bark Walk - during the monthly Artwalk event in Fort Lauderdale at two venues: Girls' Club and Madeline Denaro Studio.
+Girls' Club presents Best in Show, an open call exhibit taking place during the May 26 artwalk event - Bark Walk - during the monthly Artwalk event in Fort Lauderdale at Girls' Club.

 723 NE 2 Avenue

-Girls’ Club Warehouse hosts a multi-venue open call exhibit Best in Show and live dog-friendly photo shoot.
-Local artists are encouraged to submit and share their hopelessly-devoted to-all-things-dogs artworks for exhibition at Girls’ Club and nearby Madeline Denaro Studio.
+Girls’ Club Warehouse hosts open call exhibit Best in Show and live dog-friendly photo shoot.
+Local artists submit and share their hopelessly-devoted to-all-things-pets artworks for exhibition and sale at Girls’ Club.

 The call is open to any and all creators with in South Florida, with 100% of the entry fees going to support Pets Broward’s mission and activities.
-Beer and refreshments available, with all profits benefiting Pets Broward.
+Refreshments available, with all profits benefiting Pets Broward.

 Also at Girls’ Club, Alissa Alfonso, artist and curator of the Squatter Pup Gallery, will set up a photo shoot for glamor shots of you and your best four legged friends.